 The XTHM-WD Workflow Definition does not introduce new metadata and all the metadata elements used are the common XDS document metadata specified in ITI TF-3:4.1.5 and in ITI TF-3:5.4.6.
-In this section only the use of some specific metadata for use in the XTHM-WD context is specified.
+In this section only the use of some specific metadata for use of XDW in the XTHM-WD context is specified.

 Table Y.1-2: XTHM-WD Workflow – XDS Metadata Attribute